-Coronavirus: US woman 'devastated' after catching Covid-19 twice
+Covid 19 coronavirus: US woman 'devastated' after catching virus twice

 The Dallas woman was diagnosed earlier this year after experiencing "clear and obvious" symptoms.

 "I had a dry cough, you would not believe.
-It would not stop," Ms McKee told local TV station NBC 5.
+It would not stop," McKee told local TV station NBC 5.

-But over the weekend Ms McKee made a devastating discovery – she'd managed to test positive to coronavirus for a second time.
+But over the weekend McKee made a devastating discovery – she'd managed to test positive to coronavirus for a second time.

-Ms McKee's fresh diagnosis comes amid mounting evidence that catching coronavirus once doesn't make you immune from further cases, despite early hopes it would be the case.
+McKee's fresh diagnosis comes amid mounting evidence that catching coronavirus once doesn't make you immune from further cases, despite early hopes it would be the case.

-Instead, medical experts now fear there are instances where COVID-19 stays dormant in a patient for several months before rearing its head again.
+Instead, medical experts now fear there are instances where Covid-19 stays dormant in a patient for several months before rearing its head again.

 'HIT ME LIKE A TONNE OF BRICKS'

-Last weekend, Ms McKee revealed on Facebook she had been diagnosed with coronavirus for the second time, sharing that it had "hit me like a tonne of bricks".
+Last weekend, McKee revealed on Facebook she had been diagnosed with coronavirus for the second time, sharing that it had "hit me like a tonne of bricks".

-Posting a tearful selfie of herself in a hospital gown and mask, Ms McKee warned others to be vigilant.
+Posting a tearful selfie of herself in a hospital gown and mask, she warned others to be vigilant.

 "I'm here to tell you this is NOT over, it is very real and nothing to be flippant about," she wrote in the caption.

-"There are so many unknowns and the CDC (US Centres for Disease Control and Prevention) and Control) cannot tell whether the virus was dormant all this time or if it was a new contraction."
+"There are so many unknowns and the CDC (US Centres for Disease Control and Prevention) cannot tell whether the virus was dormant all this time or if it was a new contraction."

 She said her symptoms were "very different" this time around and she had been admitted to Dallas' Texas Presbyterian hospital because of her high blood pressure.